jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

   - AI Infrastructure
 ---

+(introduction)=
 # Introduction

-Research computing has long focused on providing access to High Performance Computing (HPC) clusters.
+Research computing support initiatives have long focused on providing access to High Performance Computing (HPC) clusters.
-The traditional HPC user experience centered around access to a command line shell where all system interaction is managed using a text-based user interface.
+The traditional HPC user experience centers around access to a command line shell where all system interaction is managed via a text-based user interface.
-A user creates a secure connection with SSH to a cluster login node.
+A user creates a secure connection to a cluster login node with the SSH protocol @Lonvick2006.
-From there the user submits batch jobs to a scheduler, conducts workflows, and organizes their data.
+From there the user submits batch jobs to a scheduler, conducts workflows, and organizes their data using commands entered at the shell prompt.
-Many attempts have been to enhanced the user experience with web-based tooling to reduce learning curves and create a more immersive browser-based user experience.
+Many attempts have been to enhanced the user experience with web-based tooling to create a more immersive browser-based user experience and reduce the learning curve for the command shell.
-In this space, Open OnDemand has emerged as the most successful web integration for HPC @Hudak2018.
+Open OnDemand (OOD) has emerged as the most successful web integration for HPC @Hudak2018.
-Over the past decade, Open OnDemnd (OOD) has come to dominate the HPC landscape as the de facto web experience and can now be seen as a fundamental component of any HPC cluster.
+Over the past decade, OOD has become a de facto web interface for HPC and is now considered a fundamental component of any HPC cluster.
-OOD has elevated HPC to a web-native experience and shaped user expectations for HPC to align with the self-directed experiences of cloud-native applications.
+OOD has elevated HPC to a web-native experience and shaped user expectations for HPC services to align with the self-directed experience common across cloud-native applications.

-OOD's success stems not from displacing the traditional command shell but by enhancing the user experience to include web-native applications that sit naturally along-side traditional user interaction with the cluster.
+OOD's success stems not from displacing the traditional command shell but by enhancing the user experience to include web-native applications that sit naturally along-side traditional command line user interaction with the cluster.
 A basic deployment provides access to Juptyer notebooks, R-Studio, and a browser-based VNC desktop capable of presenting any traditional GUI application, like Matlab or QGIS, within the browser.
-All of these web-based applications are easily launched as jobs on cluster compute nodes through simple button clicks in the web browser.
+All of these web-based applications are easily launched as jobs on cluster compute nodes through simple button clicks using the web browser.

-The key aspect of the OOD architecture is transparent mapping of browser actions to per-user web servers that run applications under the native cluster identity of the user.
+The key enabler of the OOD architecture is the transparent mapping of browser interaction to per-user web servers that run applications under the native cluster identity of the user.
-This allows all actions performed by the user on the cluster, whether via the web or the command shell, to run in the context of their account and adhere to a consistent security model enforced by the operating system across the cluster.
+This ensures all actions performed by the user on the cluster, whether via the web or the command shell, run in the context of the user's account.
+Processes running under the user's account inherently adhere to a consistent security model enforced by the operating system across the cluster.
-Users can only access cluster resources as dictated by their account permissions.
+User processes can only access cluster resources as dictated by their account permissions.
+This ensures the web interactions are native to the cluster and do not follow a separate security model that must be mapped to the underlying hardware, as is common in many web applications.

 <!--- ref gridsphere and science gateways that were dedicated tools and that tarun or something that we looked at around 2017 -->